FMC64/spp/README.md

 - `[TARGET_DATA_TYPE] lossy reinterpret ([SOURCE_VALUE])`: reinterpreted lossy data conversion.
 The only requiment is that `[TARGET_DATA_TYPE]` and `[SOURCE_VALUE]` must both be scalars.
 Only `min(bits_of([TARGET_DATA_TYPE]), bits_of([SOURCE_DATA_TYPE])` will be taken from the LSB of the source to the LSB of the target, and the rest zero-padded.

 From these definitions, the user will observe that even a `lossy` conversion will not be able to convert a signed data type to an unsigned one.
 There is then a pratical bias in `lossy` converting an unsigned scalar to a signed one when comparisons or accumulations between different data types are necessary.

+#### Scalar literals

+Here S++ shines with its unconventionality.
+Because of the implementation simplicity requirement, scalar literals are represented in little-endian notation.
+Little-endian is the standard on a S++ system.
+Conventional big-endian notation (denoted `arabic` here) is optional but not recommended for optimal compiling speed.
+The early versions of S++ will not include a `arabic` literal parser.

+Because little-endian is basically not ever used for human interfaces, their usage must be prepended by a `*` symbol.
+For example, the arabic `10` decimal scalar for the number ten is represented by `*01` as standard decimal in S++, while both of them hold the exact same value.
+Both `arabic` and default notations are supported.
+By default, S++ standard functions output in little-endian decimal while always explicitly specifying the `*` prefix symbol.

+Honestly, it is tempting to go all the way in there and not support `arabic` notation altogether.
+That would be in the spirit of the language.
+But that would make the language much less attractive to beginners so both options are redundently available.

+As for the literals themselves, they have their own lossless unnamed type, just wide enough to represent the value with full precision.
+They can only be represented on the host during compile-time.
+Lossless compile-time operations involving multiple literals is possible.
+They may need to be `lossy` converted to the target type if not representable in binary.
+Futhermore, literals are in two sets: binary fixed-point unsigned integers and reals, the former being a subset of the latter.
+Bitwise operations can only be operated on binary fixed-point unsigned integers.

+Let's explore how to express a literal:

+The general notation is `*([BASE])([FRACTION].)[INTEGER](x[EXPONENT])`, where:
+- `([BASE])` is decimal if not supplied, or may be `x` for hexadecimal notation, `o` for octal, `q` for base-4 and `b` for binary
+- `([FRACTION].)` is the fractional part of the literal if the literal needs to be fractional, represented in the selected base.
+As this is little-endian, the fractional part starts off with the least significant digit to end with the digit right under the point in weight.
+There is no limit to the size of this part.
+- `[INTEGER]` is the mandatory section of the literal, represented in the selected base.
+Starts with the least significant digit to end with the most significant digit.
+There is no limit to the size of this part.
+- `(x[EXPONENT])` is the optional exponent of the overall literal, which defaults to zero.
+The conventional `e` is not used, as it is reserved for hexadecimal.
+The exponent follows the selected base.
+Useful to represent large numbers without any trouble.

+In `arabic` notation, the general notation is `([BASE])INTEGER(.[FRACTION])(x[EXPONENT])`.

+The value of the literal is `(INTEGER + FRACTION * pow(BASE, -FRACTION_WIDTH)) * pow(BASE, EXPONENT)`, where `FRACTION_WIDTH` is the number of digits in `BASE` within `FRACTION`.
+The compile-time literal system should support complex arithmetic operations such as exponential and trigonometric ones (`sqrt`, `pow`, `log<Base>`, `exp`, `ln`, `cos`, `sin`, `tan`, `arccos`, `arcsin` and `arctan`).
+Real constants with their exact value such as `pi`, `tau` and `euler` are available.
+To guarantee no loss, the literal must be lazily evaluated when converted to a builtin non-literal data type.

+#### String literals

+S++ declares string literals similarly to C++, using double quotes.
+Example: `"Hello world!"`.
+This results into a compile-time array of the current character scalar.
+An encoding keyword can be prepended to the string literal to change its encoding from the current one.

+The default encoding is UTF-8 and will produce arrays of `unsigned<8>` (or equivalently, `u8`).
+The encoding in the current module can be changed using the compile-time command `default_encoding([ENCODING_KEYWORD])`.
+The full list of available encodings is:
+- `encoding_utf8`: UTF-8, will yield an array of `unsigned<8>` wrapped into a `StringUtf8` object.
+Access to this object yields `unsigned<32>` code points.
+- `encoding_utf16`: UTF-16, will yield an array of `unsigned<16>` wrapped into a `StringUtf16` object.
+Access to this object yields `unsigned<16>` code points.
+- `encoding_Ucs2`: UCS-2, will yield an array of `unsigned<16>` wrapped into a `StringUtf16` object.
+Fixed-size characters, the code points are presented as-is in the array.
+- `ascii`: ASCII encoding, will yield an array of `unsigned<8>` wrapped into a `StringAscii` object.
+Only the ASCII table can be encoded within the literal.
+Fixed-size characters, the code points are presented as-is in the array.